danieltjw/aifutures/README.md

 Narrow AI do not yet have human-like autonomy or intentions and are directed by a human actor.

 _(Current known Large Language Models (LLMs), do not seem to have the architecture needed to have human-like autonomy or intentions.
-They are like a hall of mirrors, able to convincingly model of the world by reflecting our expectations back at us.
+They are like a funhouse mirrors, able to convincingly model of the world by reflecting our expectations back at us.
 Even so, the ability to ingest all of humanity's knowledge and answer a broad range of questions is already beyond human capability.)_

 ### Scenarios